 What are the different types of pregnancy tests I can have?

 Two types of urine pregnancy tests used by FPA are the urine chorionic gonadotrophin (UCG) and the Early Pregnancy Test (EPT).
 We do not to blood testing for pregnancy.

 - The EPT is a presumptive urine test offered to patients who have not yet missed their menstrual cycle but wish to determine if they are pregnant.
-There is a $24.00 fee for this highly sensitive test capable of detecting the pregnancy hormone within 7 days of conception.
-Results are available within the hour.

 When will I have my results of a pregnancy test done at FPA?